HeapHopper/Spotit/markdown/01_data_preparation.md

 Lets show on a Bar Plot the amount of tracks in each genre before/after extracting additional genres from the sub-genres:

-*(I know i promised no visual EDA, but this is more about visualizing the changes in the dataset, not the data itself, so frogive me this time...)*
+*(I know i promised no visual EDA, but this is more about visualizing the changes in the dataset, not the data itself, so forgive me this time...)*

 ```python